• Skip to main content

 Ingredients and Swaps:

-• butter: salted or unsalted will work.
-I typically use unsalted because it's what I have on hand.
+• butter: salted or unsalted butter will work.
+I typically use unsalted because it’s what I have on hand.
 If using salted, lessen the salt in your eggless chocolate chip cookies by about half.
+I have not made this recipe with a vegan butter as there are other dairy ingredients in this egg-free cookie recipe, but if you do and they work out, let me know!

-• cream cheese: I have only used full fat cream cheese in this recipe.
+• cream cheese: Cream cheese is what I consider the secret ingredient when it comes to eggless cookies.
+I have only used full fat cream cheese in this recipe.
 Reduced fat will likely work, but the texture may be different.

 • milk: whole milk is my preference here as well.